San Vicente Airport: History

 President Gloria Macapagal Arroyo announced in 2006 that an airport would be built in San Vicente, Palawan to "jump-start tourism development" in the town.

 Airport construction began in 2009.
 A ₱ 62.7-million airport development project was initiated in 2012; this project was to include the construction of a passenger terminal, a fire station building and an elevated 2,500-gallon water tank; and runway extension with slope protection and hill obstruction removal. and was supposed to be completed by March 2014 but delayed by an issue with a nearby private property owner.
 By February 2017, the airport is already accommodating chartered and private flights.

 The removal of a hill obstructing the west end of the runway was completed by March 2017 using funds from the Department of Tourism's Tourism Infrastructure and Enterprise Zone Authority amounting to ₱ 236 million.
 The completion of San Vicente Airport was followed by potential investors looking to develop the designated "San Vicente Tourism Economic Zone".
 The local government at that time already had plans to develop its 14.7 km white beach along Imuruan Bay as the "next Boracay".

 The airport was officially opened for general aviation flights at 8:00 am PST on 22 June 2017.
 On 1 August 2017, while the airport was still in its final stages of construction, Air Juan operated a charter flight carrying passengers from Puerto Princesa International Airport.
 It was inaugurated on May 10, 2018, by officials from the Department of Transportation, Civil Aviation Authority of the Philippines, and the provincial government of Palawan.

 On October 28, 2018, San Vicente welcomed its first scheduled flight from Clark International Airport.
-The flight was operated by PAL Express using the Bombardier Q400 aircraft.
+The flight was operated by PAL Express using the De Havilland Canada Dash 8-400 aircraft.

 Facilities

 The airport features a passenger terminal, a fire station building and an elevated 2500 gal water tank facility.
 Its concrete runway measures 1803 m long and 45 m wide.
 The terminal can accommodate 100 people.

-Although the current runway can handle aircraft as large as the A220, the airport can safely accommodate aircraft like ATR 42, ATR 72, Bombardier Q400 and the British Aerospace 146.
-A future runway extension of 300 m will enable the airport to handle larger aircraft as large as the Airbus 320.
+Although the current runway can handle aircraft as large as the Airbus A220, the airport can safely accommodate aircraft like ATR 42, ATR 72, De Havilland Canada Dash 8-400 and the British Aerospace 146.
+A future runway extension of 300 m will enable the airport to handle larger aircraft as large as the Airbus A320.

-The airport's control tower, parking area, runway expansion and drainage system has been completed as of January, 2023.
+The airport's control tower, parking area, runway expansion and drainage system has been completed as of January 2023.

 The Runway orientation is 04/22.